 Receipt of ACK(n): cumulative acknowledgement that all packets up to and including n have been received.
-Updates window accordingly.
+Updates window accordingly and restarts timer rdt\send(data)

 Timeout: resends ALL packets that have been sent but not yet acknowledged.
+This is only event that triggers resend.